 However, this is an implausible conception of the democratic decision-making process.
 Citizens do not form their preferences in a vacuum but in a certain institutional landscape.
-Once we structure economic cooperation by assigning capitalist property rights, then the rights inevitably constrain the conditions under which citizens pursue their interests and vision of just society, and thereby constrain the formation of political preferences.
-Since the decisions of public officials in a democracy are meant to be a function of citizens’ preferences and interests, their decisions are also constrained by the property rights.
+Once we structure economic cooperation by assigning capitalist property rights, then the rights inevitably constrain the conditions under which citizens pursue their interests and their vision of a just society, and thereby constrain the formation of their political preferences.
+Since the decisions of public officials in a democracy are meant to be a function of citizens’ preferences and interests, their decisions are also constrained by the configuration of property rights.
 Importantly, citizens and public officials do not simply happen to take capitalist property rights seriously.
 It is reasonable for them to do so.
 The constraint is a result of justified responsiveness to the institutional landscape of the society within which political decisions are made.

 We are now in a position to see how the subordination solution implicitly relies on an incoherent vision of democratic decision-making.
 The solution presupposes some sovereign democratic will that is distorted and undermined by insubordinate capitalists.
 Once we put them back into the subordinate place they belong, the democratic will be made intact, free of capitalist influence.
 We can then demand capitalists to obey this capital-free will.
 At the same time, we would not regard a political process that ignores its own institutional conditions as functioning well.
 Just as we cannot say that citizens who take the power of capital seriously exhibit lack of democratic virtues, we do not have a coherent idea of the political process that is responsive to the institutional landscape of a capitalist democracy and simultaneously free from the power of capital.
 Put differently, the structural dependence on capital is neither a distortion of political democracy nor a violation of it.
 Rather, it is an inevitable implication of political democracy understood as democracy within formal political institutions, abstracted from the social conditions of production in which it operates.